glucometers-tech/glucometer-protocols/abbott/freestyle-optium.md

     generic-message = command / response

 Exchange is initiated by the host by sending one of the known commands.
-The first command sent by the host is usually ignored by the device, so if a single empty response is returned, the command should be retried.
+The first command sent by the host is sometimes ignored by the device, so if a single empty response is returned, the command should be retried.

-The only command that accept parameters is `tim`.
+The only known command that accept parameters is `tim`.

-    commands = ( "$colq" / "$xmem" / "tim" tim-parameters ) CR LF
+    command = "$" *ALPHA [parameters] CR LF parameters = "," *VCHAR

 Lines are generally terminated by the `CR LF` sequence.
-Some results sometimes terminated by an okay sequence.
+Most commands are terminated by a success sequence.

     command-succeeded = "CMD OK" CR LF